jhaskinsjr/nebula/pipelines/amanatsu/README.md

 Note: (1) the `--restore` parameter is included; and (2) the command that was executed to create the snapshots (`../../examples/bin/sum 2 3 5 7`...) is omitted.
-In this example, the Oroblanco pipeline should return
+In this example, the Pompia pipeline should return

     129

-On my laptop, resuming from this snapshot, Oroblanco finishes executing in a little more than 8 minutes, whereas executing the same command line end-to-end, Oroblanco requires more than 11 minutes.
+On my laptop, resuming from this snapshot, Pompia finishes executing in a little more than 8 minutes, whereas executing the same command line end-to-end requires more than 11 minutes.

 ### What Is An Amanatsu?